Research team from the University of Göttingen investigates the influence of storage on the flavor of ripe tomatoes.

 There is much debate about the correct storage of tomatoes.
 There are two main options available to consumers: storage in the refrigerator or at room temperature.

-How does the flavor change when ripe, picked tomatoes go through a commercial post-harvest chain and are then stored either in the refrigerator (7 degrees Celsius) or at room temperature (20 degrees Celsius)?
+How does the flavor change when ripe, picked tomatoes go through a commercial post-harvest chain and are then stored either in the refrigerator (7 degrees Celsius or 45 degrees Fahrenheit) or at room temperature (20 degrees Celsius or 68 degrees Fahrenheit)?

 Researchers from the Division of Quality of Plant Products at the University of Göttingen analyzed flavor-related attributes in new tomato strains drawing on the expertise of a “sensory panel.”
 The sensory panel consisted of experienced and trained assessors who use their senses to perceive and evaluate the sensory properties of products.